 What God Counts as Faith

 "Remember how our pastor has been encouraging us to keep a prayer list?"
-It was Patty on the phone, eager to tell me about her new method of praying.
+It was Patty, a new Christian, on the phone, eager to tell me about her new method of praying.
 "I made out my list and there were 150 people on it--my family, friends, and employees.
 I've decided to divide them into groups and pray for some of them each day, so I can pray more than just a 'Help him' and 'Help her.'"

 Remembering past prayer experiences, I told her, "Although you'll never know about all the answers, God will probably let you know how He is answering some of your prayers."